This guide will show you what Mercenary Attire looks like, what buffs it provides, and how to get it in Ghost of Yotei!

 In Ghost of Yotei, you can equip a helmet, a mask, armor, shamisen, and saddle as your outfit.
 Typically, only armor affects your performance in combat.

-The other pieces are are purely for fashion, with a few exceptions.
+The other pieces are purely for fashion, with a few exceptions.
 The rest of your combat performance is determined by your equipped charms, which have no effect on appearance.

 Armor usually offers three different buffs in combat.
 Most sets can be upgraded three times (tier I to tier IV) by employing the services of an Armorer, like Ginji.
 Upgrading armor costs coin and resources, and doing so improves the strength of the perks it provides.